Hitachi-Data-Systems/librsyncWrapper/README.md

 ## Example
 The LibrsyncWrapperTest class is an example of how to use the LibrsyncWrapper to execute librsync operations from Java.
 It is a simple command line program that demonstrates the functionality provided by this repository.
-See the LibrsyncWrapperTest class for more information.
+See java/com/hds/aw/commons/librsync/LibrsyncWrapperTest.java for more information.

 ## Using the LibrsyncWrapper
 ### Prerequisites